 Exit lanes quickly!Once at the end of the run, exit quickly by walking to the end of the trail.
 Make sure the paths are clear before crossing over.

 Obey the signs!Please read the signs carefully and respect the rules.
 Make sure to slide only in designated areas.
 For your safety, do not play in the tube shed.

-Rafting and Tornado Zone (open at 10 am)Remain seated at all times going up and down the hill.
+Rafting and Tornade Zone (open at 10 am)Remain seated at all times going up and down the hill.
 Park the boat against the safety gate before sitting down.
+In the Tornade you must buckle up.
 Once at the bottom of the hill, bring back the boat close to the raft lift.
-Kindergarten, 1st and 2nd graders must be accompanied by at least one adult.
+For school groups, Kindergarten, 1st and 2nd graders must be accompanied by at least one adult.

-At the Bobsleigh des Neiges zone (open at 10 am)This area is restricted to people of 52’’ minimum height.
+Bobsleigh and Vortex360 Zone (open at 10 am)This area is restricted to people of 52’’ minimum height.
 Stay seated during the entire run.
 Wearing a helmet is compulsory for all riders.
 Helmets are provided at the base of the run.
 Please return them at the same location when finished.
 Please wait for the signal of the attendant before sliding down.
+Make sure you buckle up safely.
 Do not tip the sleigh and hold on firmly.
 Respect the rules indicated on panels and in the boats.

 Yeti Park – climbing module (school groups only)Make sure there is an adult supervising before using the module.
 Check and make sure there is nobody above you before climbing.
-Jumping down from the module is strictly prohibited at all times.
+Jumping down from the module is not permitted at all times.